Project Google Fi

 - If you have Google Voice number and want to keep it along with porting your cell phone you need to migrate it.
 Read how to migrate your Google Voice number

-- Go to Project Fi site and start the process you will need your account number from step 1.
+- Go to Google Fi site and start the process you will need your account number from step 1.

 - Select if you already have a phone or buy one.
 (Nexus 5x is only 10$ added to your bill so it might be worth it since they sell it to you for $250 and you can sell it on eBay for more money, at the time of writing you can sell it for about $300)